Singapore reports 407 new COVID-19 cases; one imported, 9 in the community

 "He was subsequently tested for COVID-19 after arrival in Singapore and his results came back positive on 13 June.
 Contact tracing is ongoing, and identified close contacts have been placed on quarantine."

-The rest of the 397 new cases were of work permit holders living in dormitories.
+The rest of the 397 new cases were work permit holders living in dormitories.

 MOH said that another 781 cases have been discharged from hospitals or community isolation facilities, bringing Singapore's total recoveries to 29,589.